FelixDes/colsum/README.md

 # 🧑‍💻 For new contributors

-🚧 Under construction 🚧
+If you want to improve the project follow the steps below:

+1. Fork the repository
+2. Create your branch from `develop`
+3. Create merge request to `develop` branch.
+4. Check that GitHub workflow completes

 # 🔧 Internals

 A brief structural components overview

-## 🔍️ Parser
+## 🔍️ Translator

+The translator was build according to the classical 3-layer scheme: tokenizer, parser and executor
+1. Tokenizer:
+Tokenizer tries to apply the token patterns to the sources.
+If token matches the pattern (regular expression) then tokenizer identifies and classifies it.
+The result of tokenization process is the list token types and their actual string values.
+2. Parser:
+Parser builds AST from token sequence.
+It checks correctness of token subsequences - the way how token chains supplement each other.
+3. Executor:
+Executor completes the flow with AST nodes execution.
+Every node is implemented as a functor that returns AST node or domain-specific data wrapper
 ## 🎨 Alpha composition formulas

-Сolors are superimposed like, for example, in the Mozilla Firefox browser.
+Colors are superimposed like, for example, in the Mozilla Firefox browser.
 Formulas are presented below:

 ```
 resAlpha = bgAlpha + addingAlpha * (1 - bgAlpha)